 Private blockchains in Stratis

 Stratis is designed primarily to meet the needs of corporations and major industries seeking to adopt blockchain technology.
 The Stratis platform serves as the main blockchain layer undergirding many different applications that are built on top of it.
 Companies can create their own private blockchains that are tailored to meet their specific needs, and have them work on top of the core Stratis blockchain.
 Even though they are all linked to the Stratis platform, private blockchains are secure and operate independently from one another.

 The Stratis platform includes its own cryptographic token, STRAT, which is used to handle transactions that take place on the Stratis blockchain.
 Both the larger platform and the Stratis token are actually based on bitcoin, with some modifications and additions such as implementing a proof-of-stake consensus model rather than the proof-of-work model used by bitcoin.
 As a cryptocurrency, the Stratis token is designed specifically for the Stratis platform, whereas bitcoin can be used anywhere vendors accept it.

 One of the most revolutionary aspects of cryptocurrencies and blockchain technology, in general, is their decentralized power structure.
 Instead of every transaction having to flow through one centralized institution, like a bank, transactions happen on a direct peer-to-peer basis over the decentralized blockchain network.

-Proof-of-Stake (PoS).The same general principles of decentralization and community participation apply to Proof-of-Stoke consensus models.
+Proof of stake (PoS).The same general principles of decentralization and community participation apply to proof-of-stake consensus models.
 Instead of mining, which requires a massive amount of resources, PoS lets users stake some of their existing funds towards solving a block, much like placing a bet.